MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-HoldCompliancePolicy.md

 Use the Set-HoldCompliancePolicy cmdlet to modify existing preservation policies in the Security & Compliance Center.

-Note: The Set-HoldCompliancePolicy cmdlet has been replaced by the Set-RetentionCompliancePolicy cmdlet.
+**Note**: The Set-HoldCompliancePolicy cmdlet has been replaced by the Set-RetentionCompliancePolicy cmdlet.
 If you have scripts that use Set-HoldCompliancePolicy, update them to use Set-RetentionCompliancePolicy.

 For information about the parameter sets in the Syntax section below, see [Exchange cmdlet syntax](https://docs.microsoft.com/powershell/exchange/exchange-cmdlet-syntax).